Pro Tips for Planning a Destination Wedding

 Before you go, be as helpful as possible when it comes to making their travel arrangements.
 Provide LOTS of advance warning, look into discounts or group rates, and be patient with questions and concerns.
 Be sure to get any necessary information for guests with special needs, such as diet restrictions or a mobility-friendly room.
 And when you arrive, be sure to set aside time to spend with everyone.

 Finally, don’t expect wedding presents.
 Expecting guests to lay out hundreds, sometimes thousands of dollars for travel to a destination wedding is enough to ask of them.
-Expecting them to buy and travel with presents as well is simply too much to ask.
+Expecting them to buy and travel with presents as well is too much to ask.

-BOOK WITH A LICENSED AGENT
+MOST IMPORTANTLY< BOOK WITH A LICENSED AGENT

 Before you do any of the above, we highly recommend seeking the help of a licensed travel agent.
 It’s best if they specialize in destination weddings, but even if they don’t they can still assist far more effectively than an online booking company.
 Travel agents can negotiate the best price available or work their magic to get extras or upgrades included in your package deal.
 They often have special contacts or access to resort reps that can offer extra assistance.
 And since travel bookings are what they do best, you can count on them to handle the bookings for your guests and assist with any travel issues that arise along the way.